Understand Your Employee Rights To Religious And Medical Exemptions Under A Company Vaccine Policy

 Title VII provides a religious exemption to the mandatory flu vaccine.
 An employee may refuse the flu shot for a deeply held religious belief.
 For instance, a practicing vegan can refuse the flu shot because it is made from eggs.

-Employers cannot retaliate against an employee claiming an ADA or Title VII exemption for the vaccine.
+Employers cannot retaliate against an employee claiming an ADAAA or Title VII exemption for the vaccine.
 Firing an employee or laying them off for the season may be a wrongful termination.

 How Can Employers Accommodate Employees with Flu Shot Exemptions?